amd/esmi_ib_library/docs/README.md

 * DOxygen (1.8.13)
 * latex (pdfTeX 3.14159265-2.6-1.40.18)

-# Usage Basics
+# Library Usage Basics
-## Device Indices
 Many of the functions in the library take a "core/socket index".
 The core/socket index is a number greater than or equal to 0, and less than the number of cores/sockets on the system.
+Number of cores/sockets in a system can be obtained from esmi library APIs.

-### Hello E-SMI
+## Hello E-SMI
 The only required E-SMI call for any program that wants to use E-SMI is the `esmi_init()` call.
 This call initializes some internal data structures that will be used by subsequent E-SMI calls.

 When E-SMI is no longer being used, `esmi_exit()` should be called.
 This provides a way to do any releasing of resources that E-SMI may have held.
 In many cases, this may have no effect, but may be necessary in future versions of the library.